-I have done Independent Playtime with all three of my children (6, 4, and 2), and I have found these benefits to be true.
+I have done Independent Playtime with all four of my children, and I have found these benefits to be true.
 It is hard to judge the effects because for one thing, you can’t live life in a vacuum, and for another, you can’t live parallel lives where you do two different things with the same child and see which “thing” was the best.
-I do think that having three children who display these skills speaks volumes for Independent Playtime.
+I do think that having four children who display these skills speaks volumes for Independent Playtime.

 This time also offers you some time to clean, cook, get ready, or simply relax.
-That should lead to a more relaxed and harpy parent, and that is good for the entire family.
+That should lead to a more relaxed and happy parent, and that is good for the entire family.

 Implementing Independent Playtime